jkstyle2/CarND-Traffic-Sign-Classifier-P2/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-There are several popular ways to be used for optimization techniques: SGD, SGD+momentum, Adagrad, Adadelta and Adam - methods for finding local optimum (global when dealing with convex problem) of certain differentiable functions.
-Through the lecture, I could learn SGD using mini-batch and it was quite understandable in terms of its mechanism how it effectively works compared to full-batch Gradient descent method.
+There are several popular ways to use optimization techniques: SGD, SGD+momentum, Adagrad, Adadelta and Adam - methods for finding local optimum (global when dealing with convex problem) of certain differentiable functions.
+Through the lecture, I learnt about SGD using mini-batch and its mechanism how it effectively works is quite understandable compared to full-batch Gradient descent method.
 After that, in the LeNet Lab section, Adam optimizer was suddenly introduced with very brief explanation, and I just have used it without any clear understanding.

 After taking a look at [this comparison of optimizers](http://int8.io/comparison-of-optimization-techniques-stochastic-gradient-descent-momentum-adagrad-and-adadelta/#AdaGrad_8211_experiments), now I could get some knowledge about Adam, and I decided to use it as an optimizer.
-With RMSProp and Momentum, it finds a proper direction and a step size.
+With RMSProp and Momentum, the optimizer can find a proper direction and a step size.

+I kept tring to find out the optimum value of hyperparameters such as learning rate, dropout probability and batch size depending on its fitting condition.
+The results are as below:

 | EPOCHS | LEARNING RATE | BATCH SIZE | KEEP PROB  | VAL.
 ACC. | TEST ACC. | CONCLUSION / ACTION |
 |-------------------|-----------------------------------|---------------------------|---------------------------|----------------------|------------------------|-------------------------------------------------|